Master of Arts

 Year One: Complete seven courses over four online sessions.

 Year Two: Complete six courses over four online sessions while beginning work on the thesis.
-Students who anticipate completing the thesis during the second year can apply to participate in Graduation Ceremonies.
+Students who anticipate completing the thesis during the second year may apply to participate in graduation ceremonies.

 Need more flexibility?
 Students can utilize an additional six months for the completion of their thesis and a total of 6 years to complete the entire program.
-If a student takes longer than 6 years to complete their major, they will need to reapply to the program.
+A student who takes longer than 6 years to complete the requirements will need to reapply to the program.

 Term Dates